 At nr 172 on the right side of the canal stands one of the most beautiful merchant's houses in Amsterdam.
 It was designed by municipal architect Hendrick de Keyser and built in 1617 for merchant Willem van den Heuvel, with money he inherited from his uncle Giovanni Bartolotti.
 After building the house, van den Heuvel had his name changed to Guillermo Bartolotti.
 He made his fortune as a silk merchant and banker.
 In his time he was one of the richest men in Amsterdam.

 On the left side at nr.
 255 there is The Hoxton hotel.
-It is a new hotel (2015) created in one of the most beautiful locations in the Old City centre.
+A hotel created in one of the most beautiful locations in the Old City centre.
 Established in historical 17th and 19th century townhouses, this is a boutique hotel of excellent reputation.